weleoka/Lab2/host/Create_Test_Environment.md

 Try to understand the docker compose file.

-If stuck, here is the hint, on one way to review it
+If stuck, here is a hint, on one way to review it

 ```bash
 less compose1.yml